PulsarBITW/movies/README.md

 ### Frontend
 1. **API function names**

-Basic functions are created in the shared/api folder, these functions have the base prefix When creating a wrapper for these functions, the base prefix is ​​removed
+Basic functions are created in the shared/api folder, these functions have the base prefix.
+When creating a wrapper for these functions, the base prefix is ​​removed

+2. **Stores synchronized with localStorage**

+Add a prefix "Ls" to the names of stores that are synchronized with localStorage.
+example: $LsTheme